 What happens if the Defendant Does Not Appear?

 A Defendant forfeits their day in court if they fail to appear.
 Judges will hold the hearing and issue the order if the plaintiff meets their burden of proof.

 What if the Defendant Does Not Testify?

 Unlike in a criminal case if the Defendant does not testify the Judge may hold that against him or her.
-Judges are allowed to make a negative inference of someone who does not testify.

 What if the Plaintiff Does Not Appear at a Restraining Order Hearing?

 If the Plaintiff does not appear the Massachusetts restraining order will expire at the date listed on the Order.
 If there is a reason the Plaintiff did not appear then the Judge could continue the hearing until a later date, no later than 10 days.
 Any decision to continue the hearing rests with the Judge.

 How Long is a Massachusetts Restraining Order?